 All students living in the school zone are eligible to attend Hamilton Boys' High School (unless they have been excluded from another school).
-Students living outside the school zone can apply under the Out of Zone Selective Ballot Entry process.
+Students living outside the school zone can apply through a Ballot process.
 A ballot is held annually to determine which of these students can be given the right to enrol for the following year.

 To see our zone map and a list of streets that are in the zone, please click here.

 Enrolments for 2022 for Year 9 students are now closed.
 Years 10 - 13 enrolments for 2022 are best received after mid-year 2021 and close on 20 September 2021.

 Any enrolment enquiries for Argyle House can be directed to Mrs Katrina McLaughlin by email: email@example.com.

 Please note that admission to Argyle House automatically gives enrolment to Hamilton Boys' High School, however, should your application be unsuccessful and you still wish to enrol at Hamilton Boys' High School Day Student place you need to advise us at the school to have the Argyle Enrolment Form transferred to be a Day Application.

 Modern comfortable accommodation for 170 Year 9 to Year 13 boys.